Skip to main content

 channel: https://update.k3s.io/v1-release/channels/stable

-As stated, the upgrade will begin as soon as the controller detects that a plan was created.
-Updating a plan will cause the controller to re-evaluate the plan and determine if another upgrade is needed.
+The upgrade will begin as soon as the controller detects the target version for a plan has been resolved, either from the version field, or by polling the channel server.
+Modifying a plan will cause the controller to re-evaluate the plan and determine if another upgrade is needed.
+If a channel has been configured, the URL is also polled periodically to check for new versions.

 You can monitor the progress of an upgrade by viewing the plan and jobs via kubectl: